 What are resource constraints?

-Resource constraints refer to limitations or restrictions on the availability of resources essential for achieving a particular objective or completing a task.
+Resource constraints refer to limitations or restrictions on the availability of resources that are essential to achieving a particular objective or completing a task.
 In project management, potential resource constraints play a crucial role in influencing decision-making processes, managing risk, and determining the feasibility of successful projects.

 Resource constraints are an inevitable part of managing projects.
 Since projects are temporary endeavors with fixed start and end points, resources are limited by the following factors:

-Note: this list only discusses three main resource constraints.
-It is not exhaustive, as there are also constraints related to people, materials, and equipment.
+Note: this list only discusses four main resource constraints.
+It is not exhaustive, as there are also constraints related to materials, and equipment.

 Time